Apple has released

 Mac OS X v10.3.2, an update to its “Panther” operating system, available for download through the Software Update System Preferences pane.
 Apple also notes that

-is available.
+a standalone installer is available.
 The new update is recommended for all users, according to Apple.

 Changes to Mac OS X v10.3.2 include the following, according to Apple:

 Mail moves messages marked as junk to the Junk mailbox more reliably.

 In Address Book, you can now configure Exchange synchronization with either a hostname or full server URL, including a (https://) URL to automatically use SSL.

 Improves syncing between Address Book and Microsoft Exchange.
 You can now move an email to a different mailbox if you use an email server that previously didn’t allow this and an “The destination mailbox does not exist” alert would appear.

 Improves results when using Mail with a .Mac or IMAP account and an SSL connection.

 Improves results when looking for SMB-based servers in the Network view.

 Resolves an issue in which the Mac OS X firewall could no longer be available if you perform an upgrade installation of Mac OS X Panther.

 Allows automatic configuration of proxy servers via Proxy Auto Configuration (.pac) files.